 Speaking of declining to adopt industry standards, Samsung continues to go its own way with HDR standards, promoting its home-brewed HDR10+ over the superior Dolby Vision that just about everyone else has embraced.
 Samsung is never eager to pay licensing fees to other companies, so it’s giving Dolby the cold shoulder here, at the expense of a coherent marketplace for consumers.
 With just about every major 4K Blu-Ray now being released with DV, and very few with HDR10+, Samsung TV owners are going to be stuck with the fallback HDR10 in most cases.
 We predict that Samsung will eventually have to cave here, but it hasn’t yet.
 Again, maybe next year!

-All right, on the next page we'll get into what it's like to use the Q80R to watch 4K HDR10 content.
+All right, next we’ll get into what it’s like to use the Q80R to watch 4K HDR10 content.